Admissions & Financial Aid Federal Direct Student

-Through the Direct Loan Program, the Department of Education acts as the lender on behalf of the student.
-The Stafford loan is processed through Wabash College.
-Wabash will originate the loan and then the student will be notified via email to sign their Master Promissory Note (MPN).The Stafford loan eligibility amount will vary based upon the student's year in school.
+Through the Federal Direct Loan Program, the Department of Education acts as the lender on behalf of the student.
+The Federal Direct loan is processed through Wabash College.
+Wabash will originate the loan and then the student will be notified via email to sign their Master Promissory Note (MPN).The Federal Direct loan eligibility amount will vary based upon the student's year in school.
 Principal payments are deferred until six months after the student is no longer enrolled.
-There are two types of Stafford loan, subsidized and unsubsidized.
-The current interest rate for new subsidized and unsubsidized Stafford loans is fixed at 4.66%.
-There is a 1.072% origination fee charged for all Stafford loans.
+There are two types of Federal Direct loans, subsidized and unsubsidized.
+Federal Direct loans disbursed on our after July 1, 2018 are fixed at 5.05%.
+There is a 1.062% origination fee charged for all Stafford loans.

-This type of Stafford loan is need-based.
+This type of Federal Direct loan is need-based.
 The government pays the interest on this type of loan while the student is in school, during the six-month grace period, and during eligible deferment periods.

-This type of Stafford loan is not need-based.
+This type of Federal Direct loan is not need-based.
 The student is responsible for all of the interest that accrues on the loan, including when the student is in school.

 Step 1 - Complete Entrance Counseling